 Count - The number of occurrences of an element.

 Data Stream - Data where the format is being described by a DFDL schema.
+Often abbreviated to just “data” for short.
 This use of 'stream' implies only that there is a numbering scheme that specifies a unique bit position for every bit within the data.
 This use of 'stream' does not imply anything about whether the data is persistently stored or not, nor does it imply anything about whether there are sequential or random-access capabilities for access to the data.
+When parsing, the data stream may be referred to as the input stream, and when unparsing the output stream.

 DBCS - See Double-Byte Character Set